kzhao1228/pystage_apt/README.rst

 ``pystage-apt`` is a library to communicate with various Thorlabs’ APT single-channel controllers and control different types of Thorlabs’ actuator motors.
 It contains a large collection of motor control messages obtained from `Thorlabs APT Controllers Host-Controller Communications Protocol <https://github.com/kzhao1228/pystage_apt/blob/master/Doc/APT_Communications_Protocol_Rev_14.pdf>`__.
 This document describes the low-level communications protocol and commands used between the host PC and controller units within the APT family.
 Those messages are included in a series of python files and are stored in a folder named `ctrl_msg <https://github.com/kzhao1228/pystage_apt/tree/master/stage/ctrl_msg>`__.

+After you connect Thorlabs APT controllers (with stages connected) to your PC or a Raspberry Pi through USB ports, run the code below in, for example, Terminal, to get the controllers discovered by ``pystage-apt``.

 >>> from stage.motor_ini.core import find_stages
 >>> s = list(find_stages())
 Success: Stage MTS25-Z8 is detected and a controller with serial number 83845481 is connected via